-Below is a table of all opportunity fields in Pardot and their corresponding salesforce.com or SugarCRM field names.
+Below is a table of all opportunity fields in Pardot and their corresponding Salesforce or SugarCRM field names.

 Stage and Status fields

-- The Stage and Status fields in Pardot are both controlled by the Stage field in salesforce.com.
-When a salesforce.com opportunity stage is set to “Closed-won” the Stage in Pardot will be “Closed-won” and the Status will be “Won.”
-When a salesforce.com opportunity stage is set to “closed-lost” the Stage in Pardot will be “Closed-lost” and the Status will be “Lost.”
-For any other salesforce.com stage, Pardot will match the Stage and Status will be set to “Open.”
+The Stage and Status fields in Pardot are both controlled by the Stage field in Salesforce.
+When a Salesforce opportunity stage is set to “Closed-won” the Stage in Pardot will be “Closed-won” and the Status will be “Won.”
+When a Salesforce opportunity stage is set to “closed-lost” the Stage in Pardot will be “Closed-lost” and the Status will be “Lost.”
+For any other Salesforce stage, Pardot will match the Stage and Status will be set to “Open.”

-Importing opportunities allows you to easily import a CSV file of new opportunities or perform a mass update of existing opportunities in Pardot.
-This feature is available to accounts without the SugarCRM connector or the salesforce.com connector.
+Importing opportunities allows you to easily import a .csv file of new opportunities or perform a mass update of existing opportunities in Pardot.
+This feature is available to accounts without the SugarCRM connector or the Salesforce connector.
 For more information, see our full documentation in our Import Opportunities article.

 Manually Creating Opportunities in Pardot

 - Find the prospect you wish to create the opportunity for.
-Open this prospect’s profile in Pardot.
+Open the prospect record in Pardot.

-- Once viewing the prospect record, mouse over “Prospects” and select “Opportunities” from the main navigation.
+- While viewing the prospect record, mouse over Prospects and click Opportunities.

-- In the Opportunity screen, click on the option to ‘+Add Opportunity’.
+- In the Opportunity screen, click +Add Opportunity.